BuckShlegeris/BuckShlegeris.github.io/_posts/2015-08-08-value-of-life.md

 The variability of consumption also plays into this.
 If it costs you a dollar a day to not die of hunger, then if your monthly consumption has a standard deviation of 50c per day, I suspect you’d die in a few months.
 So even if the lowest survivable level of poverty is bad enough that your life is barely worth living, perhaps not many people will live at that level of poverty for long.

-My co-blogger Marie points out that another way of estimating this would be to look at the mortal risks people take when they are starving.
+Marie points out that another way of estimating this would be to look at the mortal risks people take when they are starving.
 We could look at situations where people had a choice between remaining in a place suffering from famine, or doing something extremely dangerous to escape.
 She points out the example of post-war Vietnam, where the South Vietnamese who tried to escape faced about a 50% chance of death and tried to escape anyway, partially because they were so enormously hungry.
 One particularly good way of estimating this would be to look at neighboring regions where escaping is roughly as risky but the levels of famine were different, and comparing the rates at which people tried to escape.
 There would obviously be a million confounders here, like how unpleasant the regime was or how much people expected the situation to improve, but we might get some useful data regardless.

 That’s all been trying to estimate $latex k$ by looking at happiness at the lowest end: how about if we try to estimate it by looking at how much a 10% change in consumption changes happiness in a nation?
 This has fewer philosophical issues, so I’m not going to discuss them.
 This way of indirectly estimating $latex k$ is closer to how we’re going to estimate it in the next section.